-Currently, Orange has contributed to two Eclipse IoT projects: Eclipse Smart Home and OM2M.
+Currently, Orange has contributed to three Eclipse IoT projects: Eclipse Smart Home, OM2M, and ioFog.

 - Eclipse Smart Home provides a Home Automation Box able to connect to several ecosystems of devices: Zigbee, EnOcean, Philips Hue, NetAtmo, etc. Our contribution is providing the EnOcean driver for Eclipse Smart Home.
 This contribution is an outcome of the French collaborative project Open The Box.